Copycat Ritz Carlton Creamy Butternut Squash Soup

-- 2 tbsp oil, divided - coconut or other high heat oil such as avocado or sunflower
+- 2 Tablespoons oil, divided - coconut or other high heat oil such as avocado or sunflower

 - 3 cloves garlic, peeled and minced

-- Add butternut squash to stock mixture once it is removed from oven
+- Add in butternut squash to stock mixture once it is removed from oven

-- Strain and return to heat, bring to a low simmer.
-The soup will be thick.
-Thin with more stock or cream if desired.
-Taste and season with more salt and pepper if needed
+- Add brown sugar, cream and fish sauce, stir well then bring to a simmer.
+Taste and season with more salt and pepper if desired

 - Serve with a sprinkle of grated nutmeg and a few dashes of your favorite hot sauce